SJ2001BJ/SJ2001BJ/README.md

-- 👋 Hi, I’m Jun Shi (Chineses: 史俊)
+- 👋 Hi, I’m Jun Shi , or you can call me Murphy.
-- 👀 I’m interested in Web development, Front-end development,Ruby on rails development
+- 👀 I’m interested in Web development, Ruby on rails development，System Security, Machine learning, XAI, People-centred research project.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cyber Security.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 pleach reach me at shijunmurphy@gmail.com

 <!---
 SJ2001BJ/SJ2001BJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.